waiyanps/mastering-kubernetes-labs/Dockercompose-labs/wordpress-and-mysqldb-lab/README.md

-This is a Docker Compose file written in version 3 format, which defines a multi-container application consisting of two services: `db` and `wordpress`.
+The purpose of this README file is to provide additional information for the docker-compose.yml file, which specifies a multi-container application comprising two services: `db` and `wordpress`.
 Let's go through the different sections and their meanings:

 - ```version: '3'``` : Specifies the version of the Docker Compose file syntax being used.
 Services: